schaden-fred/molecule/README.md

 # molecule
 Self-contained development and testing environment for Ansible roles and playbooks.
 Creates a Centos 7 VM in Vagrant/VirtualBox.
 Installs Docker and Molecule.
 Pulls down your Ansible repo.
 Includes example role(s) and test(s).
+NOTE: This code has not been maintained since 2021, and will need to be updated in order to function with the current versions of Vagrant/Docker/Molecule

 ## Setup
 Edit each Vagrantfile, and find the section marked "Create local clone of Ansible repo"